Driver and 'agitated' passenger in heated argument at Woodlands Interchange as woman refuses to move to back of bus

-A heated argument between a bus driver and a passenger at Woodlands Interchange arose after the latter allegedly insisted on bringing durians onto the bus.
+A heated argument between a bus driver and a passenger at Woodlands Interchange arose after the latter was asked if she wanted to board the bus.

 Sylvia William, a 36-year-old banker, posted a video of the incident, garnering over 583,500 views and 8,000 likes.
 Ms William said the altercation took place at 9.44pm on Dec 28.